 Construction of Regional Pharmaceutical Warehouses (hubs)

-UNDP is responsible for the design and construction of 4 regional pharmaceutical warehouses in Mansa, Mpika, Chipata and Choma in 2017 and the foundation for Luanshya in 2018.
-The funding for this comes through the Ministry of Health and the Churches Association of Zambia, as Principal Recipients of the Global Fund.
+UNDP was responsible for the design and construction of four regional pharmaceutical warehouses in Mansa, Mpika, Chipata and Choma in 2017 and the foundation for Luanshya in 2018.
+The funding for this comes through the MoH and the Churches Association of Zambia, as Principal Recipients of the Global Fund.

 Construction of ZAMRA Incinerators

-UNDP supported the Zambia Medicines Regulatory Authority (ZAMRA) with the installation of 2 Incinerators at the ZAMRA premises.
-UNDP constructed an incineration compound that houses an incineration shed, offices, waste sorting areas, waste pit and other conveniences.
+UNDP supported the Zambia Medicines Regulatory Authority (ZAMRA) with the installation of two Incinerators at the ZAMRA premises.
+UNDP constructed an incineration compound that houses an incineration shed, offices, waste sorting areas, a waste pit and other conveniences.